molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster:</span> Yep.

-<span class="transcript-speaker">Rauhauser:</span> So besides JoJo Camp...
+<span class="transcript-speaker">Rauhauser, SC2:58:34:</span> So besides JoJo Camp...
 This is a little bit of crosstalk for Kirt here.
-Other than JoJo Camp, who else in the completely unacceptable websites crew had stuff with Epik?
-Did we find <span class="transcript-note">[unintelligible]</span>
+Other than JoJo Camp, who else in the completely unacceptable website operators crew had stuff with Epik?
+Did we find any [James McGibney](https://en.wikipedia.org/wiki/James_McGibney)?

-<span class="transcript-speaker">Kirtaner:</span> Those are not questions for me, I haven't gone really spelunking through the data yet.
+<span class="transcript-speaker">Kirtaner:</span> I don't... those are not questions for me, I haven't gone really spelunking through the data yet.
 I just have a high level overview of what is in it.

-<span class="transcript-speaker">Monster:</span> Yep.
+<span class="transcript-speaker">Monster, SC2:59:05:</span> Yep.
 Yeah, so we do have a good abuse department, and they are pretty close to 24/7, so if you see something that is overtly troublesome... take a screenshot.
 We don't really like to click your links.
 Take a screenshot, include the link.
 We actually are developing a software, we've gotten so practiced at dealing with abuse, that we're actually developing a software!
 We actually have almost finished it, and it will be launched as a multi-tenant software than anybody could then use as like software as a service.
 Kind of like [Zendesk](https://en.wikipedia.org/wiki/Zendesk) for abuse management.
 Written by lawyers and technologists so you can kind of follow protocol on abuse ticket management.
 So we think that might be useful.

-<span class="transcript-speaker">High Fidelity:</span> Is there anything worse than programmers or lawyers, Rob?
+<span class="transcript-speaker">High Fidelity:</span> The only thing worse than programmers are lawyers, Rob.

-<span class="transcript-speaker">Monster:</span> Yeah, I know.
+<span class="transcript-speaker">Monster, SC2:59:51:</span> Yeah, I know.
 We actually try to use lawyers in a productive way.
 I try to avoid lawyers, but...

 <span class="transcript-speaker">Unidentified:</span> <span class="transcript-note">[laughing]</span> Everyone tries to avoid lawyers, chief.

-<span class="transcript-speaker">Jackson:</span> The lawyers did the [SDLC lifecycle](https://en.wikipedia.org/wiki/Systems_development_life_cycle), right?
+<span class="transcript-speaker">Jackson, SC3:00:09:</span> The lawyers did the [SDLC lifecycle](https://en.wikipedia.org/wiki/Systems_development_life_cycle), right?
 They got it all secure?
 Is that what happened?
 Or did you actually hire cybersecurity professionals to audit the software?
 Or can we just expect an [underflow](https://en.wikipedia.org/wiki/Arithmetic_underflow) or an [overflow](https://en.wikipedia.org/wiki/Integer_overflow) or something, and you know, [RCE](https://en.wikipedia.org/wiki/Arbitrary_code_execution) on the servers.

 <span class="transcript-speaker">Monster:</span> I didn't catch that.
 I don't understand the question.

-<span class="transcript-speaker">Jackson:</span> SDLC.
+<span class="transcript-speaker">Jackson, SC3:00:36:</span> SDLC.
 Do you know what SDLC is?

 <span class="transcript-speaker">Monster:</span> No.